mrabarnett/mrab-regex/README.rst

   >>> regex.findall(r"(?r).", "abc")
   ['c', 'b', 'a']

-Note: the result of a reverse search is not necessarily the reverse of a forward search:
+Note that the result of a reverse search is not necessarily the reverse of a forward search:

 .. sourcecode:: python